mayssa-bm/NodeJs-Demo/README.md

 this repo contains a CI/CD pipeline for a Node Js application  <br />

-the Node Js application is as follows :  <br /> the code of the Demo application is as follows : <br />
+the Node Js application is as follows :  <br />

 |nodejs-demo <br />
 |<br />